 3 credit course.
 Offered Fall.
 The goal of this course is to provide food industry professionals with information to assist them in recognizing and applying measures to prevent intentional contamination of the food supply.

 3 Credit Course.
-Offered Spring/Summer/Fall.
+Offered Spring/Fall.
 Principles of business management are provided using a variety of examples from industries in agribusiness, which offer real world experiences.
 Exploring the institutions and issues, such as food safety and biotechnology, that are unique to managers in the agribusiness sector is emphasized.

 3 credit course.
 Offered Fall.
 Lectures and exercises designed to develop student competency in plant selection to promote ecological diversity and genetically superior plants.